ByteCrister/Database-Project--2-2/README.md

 - Future-Proof Architecture: Designed for scalability, with potential for future enhancements such as payment integration and live chat support.

 ## Technologies Used
-- Frontend: HTML, Vanilla CSS, Vanilla JavaScript, React.js (optional)
+- Frontend: HTML, Vanilla CSS, Vanilla JavaScript
 - Backend: JavaScript (Node.js), Express.js
 - Database: MySQL